Microsoft Teams + Phone System

 Contact Cloud 9 first.
 We'll help you navigate and evaluate all the options and vendors for your Microsoft Teams (+Voice) implementation!

-As mentioned previously, for the cloud-purists, many carriers and even Hosted VoIP/UCaaS providers offer SIP Trunking and MS Teams integration.
+As mentioned previously, for the cloud-purists, many carriers and even Hosted VoIP/UCaaS providers offer SIP Trunking and MS Teams Direct Routing integration.
 While they may not be "certified" for Direct Routing (thereby keeping their costs down by not having to pay the exorbitant "participation" and certification fees to the mothership), many will manage and maintain their own cloud-based, Microsoft approved SBC so you don't have to!
-THey then pass on the "Teams-ready" dial-tone on to you.
+They then pass on the "Teams-ready" dial-tone on to you.

 Now, we need to figure out the phones!
 Contact Cloud 9 to learn more about Teams-Ready desk phones, conference phones and other devices (note: many Skype-ready devices are not necessarily Teams-ready.
 Crazy, right?).

-Contact Cloud 9 to learn more and get the full list of requirements and recommendations for Microsoft Teams + Phone System and all your options.
+Learn more and get the full list of requirements and recommendations for Microsoft Teams + Phone System and all your options.
 All the biggest and best Microsoft CSPs are a part of our portfolio.
 We'll help you evaluate all of them to get the best one for you.
 Plus a complete listing of approved SBCs, Direct Routing Providers, SIP Trunk carriers, and Teams-Ready devices.